OpenEvalProject/evals/manuscripts/elife-44927/v1/manuscript.md

 ## Results

-## Generation of novel Orexin-Flp (OF) mice
+### Generation of novel Orexin-Flp (OF) mice

 We previously generated Orexin-Cre (Inutsuka et al., 2014) or orexin-tetracycline-controlled trans-activator (Orexin-tTA) (Tabuchi et al., 2013) transgenic mice in which Cre recombinase or tTA was expressed in orexin neurons to allow regulation of transgene expression in the orexin neurons.
 However, expression of Cre or tTA in those transgenic mice was driven by a 3.2 kb short gene fragment upstream of the human hypocretin gene.
 Thus, we generated a new mouse by targeting the hypocretin gene of the mouse genome.
 Employing a homologous recombination system, here we generated Orexin-Flp (OF) mice by knocking in the EGFP-2A-Flp transgene just downstream of the translation initiation site of the hypocretin gene in-frame (Figure 1A).
 To visualize the function of Flp recombinase, we bred these mice with Flp-reporter (FSF-mTFP1) mice (Imayoshi et al., 2012) in which fluorescent protein mTFP1 is expressed in a Flp-dependent manner (Figure 1B).
 Immunohistochemical analysis showed mTFP expression in 80.9 ± 4.4% of orexin-immunoreactive neurons.
 We observed no ectopic expression of EGFP and/or mTFP1 protein in melanin-concentrating hormone (MCH)-immunoreactive (n = 4 mice; Figure 1C and D) or in any other non-orexin-immunoreactive neurons in these bigenic mice.
 In other words, all reporter gene-expressing neurons were orexin-immunoreactive (IR).
 Together, these data confirmed that functional Flp was expressed exclusively in the orexin neurons of newly generated OF mice.

 ![Figure 1.](https://cdn.elifesciences.org/articles/44927/elife-44927-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic representations of the hypocretin gene, targeting vector, and targeted gene.
 To achieve orexin neuron-specific expression of Flp recombinase, we inserted EGFP-2A-Flp just behind the translation initiation site of the hypocretin gene in-frame.
 Viral T2A peptide is cleaved just after translation, and EGFP and Flp recombinase localize independently.
 DT, diphtheria toxin; Neo, neomycin-resistant gene expression cassette.
 (B) Structure of the reporter gene in the presence of Flp.
 Orexin-Flp; FSF-mTFP1 bigenic mice were generated to express mTFP1 in orexin neurons.
 (C) Representative pictures from coronal brain sections of Orexin-Flp; FSF-mTFP1 bigenic mice.
 Arrow indicates mTFP1 and/or EGFP expressing orexin neurons and the arrowhead indicates the position of the MCH neuron.
 Orexin-IR, orexin-immunoreactive; MCH-IR, MCH-immunoreactive.
 Inset scale bar: 20 µm.
 (D) Summary of the co-expression analysis (n = 4 mice).
 The p values were determined using one-way ANOVA test followed by a post-hoc Tukey analysis.
-Data represent the mean ± SEM.10.7554/eLife.44927.003Figure 1—source data 1.Figure 1D.
+Data represent the mean ± SEM.

-## OF mice enable the dual targeting of adjacent cell types
+### OF mice enable the dual targeting of adjacent cell types

 By taking advantage of the vast repertoire of cell type-specific Cre- or tTA-expressing mice, the new OF mice may enable the expression of various genes in different subsets of neurons (Figure 2A).
 To confirm this, we next generated two different bigenic mice by crossing OF mice with either MCH-Cre (encoded by Pmch gene) or Gad67-Cre (encoded by Gad1 gene) mice (Figure 2B and E).
 MCH-Cre or Gad67-Cre mice exclusively express Cre recombinase in MCH (Higo et al., 2009) or GABA neurons (Kong et al., 2010), respectively.
 To test whether we could target dual cell types simultaneously inside the LHA, we performed injection of an AAV cocktail composed of an equal volume of AAV(DJ)-CMV-FLEX-tdTomato and AAV(DJ)-CMV-dFRT-hrGFP in both Orexin-Flp; MCH-Cre and Orexin-Flp; Gad67-Cre bigenic mice (Figure 2C and F).
 Given that MCH and GABA neurons are distinct neuronal subsets from orexin neurons in the LHA (Broberger et al., 1998; Rosin et al., 2003), we expected a discrete expression of tdTomato and hrGFP in both bigenic mice.
 Indeed, we observed that Flp and Cre recombinase-driven fluorescent protein expression did occur in distinct populations (Figure 2D and G) in coronal brain sections (n = 3 mice for each).
 These data demonstrated that a broader range of opportunities for cell type-specific manipulation and/or activity recording is possible with OF mice.